RT-Cache: Training-Free Retrieval for Real-Time Manipulation: RESULTS AND DISCUSSION

-Figure~\ref{fig:failure-fig} illustrates typical errors, such as minor positional offsets or incorrect gripper orientation.
+\paragraph{Failure modes and mitigations} Figure 5.D illustrates typical errors, such as minor positional offsets or incorrect gripper orientation.
 These near-misses often occur when an object is partially occluded or the snippet comes from a slightly different pose.
-Another challenge arises when the environment changes mid-execution (e.g., someone moves the bowl).
-Since RT-cache replays a snippet for up to \(N\) steps, unmodeled scene shifts can cause collisions or overshoot.
-More frequent retrieval queries or auxiliary sensing (e.g., force feedback) could mitigate these issues.